hivelab-github/config_io/README.md

 # lidar_parameters_config
 First entered the gate of github, I hope I will be better in the future.
 ## What it does
 * When writing a program, you often encounter a variety of parameters.
-If the parameters are written directly in the
+If the parameters are written directly in the<br>
 program, the program needs to be recompiled each time it is modified.
-When the number is increasing, the modification
+When the number is increasing, the modification<br>
 becomes difficult.
-Therefore, it is an excellent way to define a configuration file outside the program,and the contents
+Therefore, it is an excellent way to define a configuration file outside the program,and the contents<br>
 of the configuration file are read while the program is running.
 In this way, each modification only needs to change the
 content of the configuration file, and the program itself does not modify it.
 * Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io